speeduino/speeduino/README.md

 Q: Target platform?

-A: Originally it was the Freetronics Leostick (http://www.freetronics.com/collections/arduino/products/leostick) with the aim of making a teeny tiny ECU.
-This Leonardo compatible board is suitable for a single cylinder applications but lacks the hardware timers do multi-cylinder engines.
-For Phase 2 (Including up to 4 cylinders) an Arduino Mega (Or other ATmega1280 / ATmega2560 powered SKU) will be required
+A: Arduino Mega (Or other ATmega1280 / ATmega2560 powered SKU) will be required.
+Standard arduino models are not suitable for multi-cylinder engines due to their lack of 16-bit timers.
+The shield board has been designed around the Mega and it is not expected that there will be a non-Mega variant.